xlcnd/isbntools/docs/devs.rst

 depending on your needs...

-1. If you need only basic manipulation of ISBNs (validation, transforming, extraction, hyphenation, ...) but not metadata or file renaming, then you don't need a conf file.
+1. If you need only basic manipulation of ISBNs (validation, transforming, extraction, hyphenation, ...) but not custom metadata or file renaming, then you don't need a conf file.
 Just use the methods in ``isbntools``.
-   Probably you are better served with isbnlib_.
+   But probably you are better served with isbnlib_.

 2. If you rely heavily in metadata (or file renaming) and don't want to implement caching yourself, then you **need** an ``isbntools.conf`` file in a